-- RTOS.h from subfolder Inc.
+- RTOS.h from subfolder Inc\.
 This header file declares all embOS API functions and data types and has to be included in any source file using embOS functions. - RTOSInit.c from one target specific BoardSupport\<Manufacturer>\<MCU>\ subfolder.
 It contains hardware-dependent initialization code for embOS.
-It initializes the - It contains hardware-dependent initialization code for embOS.
-It initializes the system timer interrupt and optional communication for embOSView via UART or ITAG. - One embOS library from the subfolder Lib\. - OS_Error.c from one target specific subfolder BoardSupport\<Manufacturer>\<MCU>\.
+It initializes the system timer interrupt and optional communication for embOSView via UART or JTAG. - One embOS library from the subfolder Lib\. - OS_Error.c from one target specific subfolder BoardSupport\<Manufacturer>\<MCU>\.
 The error handler is used if any debug library is used in your project. - Additional CPU and compiler specific files may be required according to CPU.